 "I would describe my placement experience as an opportunity to put theory into practice.
 Throughout my placement I learned valuable skills and tips that apply to the real world in regard to marketing!
 I have also gained a greater understanding as to what is expected and required in a real world scenario.
 Overall, my placement was a valuable experience and I recommend this course greatly!"
 Ari Albom, winter 2021

 "My placement allowed me to apply my theoretical knowledge I learned in the classroom into a real working environment.
 This opportunity enabled me to analyze my strengths and helped me to understand what business sector I am truly interested in!
 My placement was a great experience and I was thankful to receive a full-time job offer from it!"
 Abby Glas, winter 2021

 A second opportunity to bridge academic theory with field-based learning.
-Again, working with local agencies, students receive a real life learning opportunity either at a new host agency or by returning to the first host agency.
+Again, working with local agencies, students receive a real-life learning opportunity either at a new agency or by returning to the first placement host.
 Students interview for various placements identified by the School of Business, or if approved by the School of Business, students may secure their own learning opportunity.
-Pre-requisite is a minimum cumulative average of 72%, and 12 university credits of which 5 must be ADMN credits including ADMN 4870H/3870H.

 For more information, please contact: